GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

       --enable-rpc=true: Enable gRPC for exposing Skaffold events -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!
+      --hydration-dir='.kpt-pipeline': the directory to where the (kpt) hydration takes place.
+Default to a hidden directory .kpt-pipeline.
       --insecure-registry=[]: Target registries for built images which are not secure --iterative-status-check=false: Run `status-check` iteratively after each deploy step, instead of all-together at the end of all deploys (default).
       --kube-context='': Deploy to this Kubernetes context